albinvanniam/Posture-Correction-and-Analysis/README.md

 # Posture-Correction-and-Analysis

-This is a project that is done during the final year of Btech.
+This is a project that is done during the Final year of Btech.
 Information Technology.

 It Analyses User's posture through hardware and give alerts and statistics for Posture correction.